To my sad, grieving, just-past diagnosis self,

 You don’t feel like the ‘right person’ for this job, this kind of parenting.
 There is no ‘right’ person.
 Like every parent, you learn as you go along.
 You’ll do your best and that’s good enough.
 You’ll love him so much.
 You’ll spend years rocking him to sleep and going to him many times a night.
 You’ll spend hours cuddling and comforting and doing your best to ease his pain or figure out what’s making him cry.
 You won’t always get it right, but you will make him feel safe and loved and that’s what counts.

 The news that once brought you to your knees will not have the same power in years to come.
 It’s true, he’ll never walk or talk but that’s not the terrible thing you think it is now.
 You won’t even think about it most of the time.
-You’ll grieve all over again at every first – first wheelchair, first emergency hospital admission, first hoist – but one day you’ll actually be excited about new equipment.
+You’ll grieve all over again at every first – first wheelchair, first emergency hospital admission, first hoist, first day at school – but one day you’ll actually be excited about new equipment.
 You’ll celebrate finding a chair that supports him properly or a piece of equipment that makes life easier.
 These are your milestones now and they are just as worthy as first steps and first words.

 Right now, it breaks your heart to think he’ll never call you mum or tell you he loves you, but in time you’ll realise you don’t need words for that.
 He will make his feelings clearly known.
 You will understand the noises he makes as if they were words, decipher his cries and be able to react to the smallest nuance in his facial expressions.
 You’ll see the love in his eyes.
 The excitement he shows when he sees you or hears your voice.
 You will be blessed with giggles and chuckles and screams of laughter.